Home educating as a neurodivergent adult comes with its own challenges, and overthinking it spirals...

-The home education community is an incredible, diverse network of families with unique stories, challenges, and triumphs.
-Right now, we have a powerful opportunity to shape the narrative surrounding home education and share the positive, authentic experiences that rarely make it into the mainstream media.
+The home education community is full of incredible families, each with their own story, challenges, and triumphs.
+Together, we have a real opportunity to shape how home education is seen - by sharing the honest, positive experiences that rarely make it into mainstream media.

 As September rolls around, the familiar hum of the "back-to-school" season fills the air.
 Shops brim with school supplies, uniforms, and lunchboxes, while families gear up for the whirlwind of early mornings and jam-packed schedules.
 But for a growing number of families, this September signifies a shift away from convention.
 Instead of rushing back to classrooms, they’re embracing the freedom and...